Kay Cannon: Writing

 While performing and writing around Chicago, she met actress Tina Fey, a fellow Second City alumna.
 When Fey began creating the NBC comedy 30 Rock, she brought Cannon to the writing staff.
 She worked her way up from staff writer to supervising producer.

 Cannon won the Writers Guild of America Award for Best Comedic Series for her work on 30 Rock three times.
 In 2008, she won a Peabody Award for her work on the show.
 In 2010, Cannon was nominated for an Emmy Award for Outstanding Writing in a Comedy Series.
 During this time, Cannon also worked as a co-producer on the feature film, Baby Mama (2008).

 She moved from New York City to Los Angeles when she signed an overall development deal with 20th Century Fox.
 Within that deal, she worked as a co-executive producer on New Girl and as a consulting producer on Cristela.
 As part of her development, Cannon sold a workplace comedy, The Wrecking Crew, to Fox and wrote the pilot The Runt for CBS.

 She then created, executive produced the show Girlboss for Netflix based on the real life of Sophia Amoruso.

 Cannon's first produced feature screenplay was the a cappella comedy Pitch Perfect (2012).
 She wrote and co-produced the film's sequels, Pitch Perfect 2 (2015) and Pitch Perfect 3 (2017).

 Directing

 Cannon made her directorial debut with Blockers.
 The film was released by Universal Pictures on April 6, 2018.
 On April 9, 2019, it was announced that Cannon would write and direct a musical reimagining of Cinderella for Sony Pictures, starring Camila Cabello and produced by James Corden and his production company, Fullwell 73.

 Personal life

 In 2004, Cannon married actor and comedian Jason Sudeikis after five years together.
 They separated in 2008 and divorced in 2010.

-Cannon and her second husband, comedy writer Eben Russell, had a daughter in October 2013.
+Cannon and her second husband, comedy writer Eben Russell, have a daughter born in October 2013.